can-lehmann/owlkettle/docs/widgets.md

 - All fields from [BaseWidget](#BaseWidget)
 - `min: float64 = 0` Determines the lower end of the range displayed by the scale
 - `max: float64 = 100` Determines the upper end of the range displayed by the scale
 - `value: float64 = 0` The value the Scale widget displays.
-Remember to update it via your `valueChanged` proc in order to update the value that gets displayed by the Scale widget.
+Remember to update it via your `valueChanged` proc to reflect the new value on the Scale widget.
 - `marks: seq[ScaleMark] = @[]` Adds Marks to the Scale at points where `ScaleMark.value` would be placed.
-If `ScaleMark.label` is provided, it will be rendered next to the mark. `ScaleMark.position` determines the position of the mark (and its label) relative to the scale.
-Note that ScaleLeft and ScaleRight are mostly sensible when the Scale is horizontalle oriented (`orient` = `OrientY`), while ScaleTop and ScaleBottom are mostly sensible when it is vertically oriented (`orient` = `OrientY`)
+If `ScaleMark.label` is provided, it will be rendered next to the mark. `ScaleMark.position` determines the mark's position (and its label) relative to the scale.
+Note that ScaleLeft and ScaleRight are only sensible when the Scale is horizontally oriented (`orient` = `OrientX`), while ScaleTop and ScaleBottom are only sensible when it is vertically oriented (`orient` = `OrientY`)
 - `inverted: bool = false` Determines whether the min and max value of the Scale are ordered (low value) left => right (high value) in the case of `inverted = false` or (high value) left <= right (low value) in the case of `inverted = true`.
-- `showValue: bool = true` Determines whether to show the number of the value as a label on the widget (`showValue = true`) or not (`showValue = false`)
+- `showValue: bool = true` Determines whether to display the numeric value as a label on the widget (`showValue = true`) or not (`showValue = false`)
-- `stepSize: float64 = 5` Determines the amount the value goes up/down if the widget is in focus and the user presses arrow keys
+- `stepSize: float64 = 5` Determines the value increment/decrement when the widget is in focus and the user presses arrow keys.
-- `pageSize: float64 = 10` Determines the amount the value goes up/down if the widget is in focus and the user presses page keys.
+- `pageSize: float64 = 10` Determines the value increment/decrement when the widget is in focus and the user presses page keys.
 Typically larger than stepSize.
 - `orient: Orient = OrientX` The orientation of the widget.
 Orients the widget either horizontally (`orient = OrientX`) or vertically (`orient = OrientY`)
 - `showFillLevel: bool = true` Determines whether to color the Scale from the "origin" to the place where the slider on the Scale sits.
 The Scale is filled left => right/top => bottom if `inverted = false` and left <= right/top <= bottom if `inverted = true`
-- `precision: int64 = 1` Determines the amount of decimal numbers of the value should be shown. `precision = 1` enables values such as 1.2, `precision = 2` enables values such as 1.23 etc.
+- `precision: int64 = 1` Specifies the number of decimal places to display for the value. `precision = 1` enables values like 1.2, while `precision = 2` enables values like 1.23 and so on.
-- `valuePosition: ScalePosition` Determines where the label of the Scale widget's value should be placed.
-Does nothing if `showValue = false`
+- `valuePosition: ScalePosition` Specifies where the label of the Scale widget's value should be placed.
+This setting has no effect if `showValue = false`.

 ###### Events